Satisfactory Academic Progress

 • A specific corrective action plan to improve academic success

 The Financial Aid Appeals Committee will review academic records at the end of each probationary semester to determine if a student has achieved the minimum SAP requirements (cumulative 2.0 GPA and 67% attempted credit completion rate) and/or complied with the academic plan outlined in the reinstatement letter.
-Once a student has been reinstated under an academic plan and is making progress under that plan, the student is considered to be eligible to receive their federal and state financial aid.
+Once a student has been reinstated under an academic plan and is making progress under that plan, the student is considered to be eligible to receive their financial aid.

 • A student who improves their academic standing and meets the satisfactory academic progress requirements may have their financial aid eligibility reinstated for the subsequent academic terms.